canonical/airgapped-docs/docs/about.md

 This setup allows updates and data to flow in securely without exposing systems inside the environment to the internet.
 Because data can be synchronized through the controlled connection, this approach reduces the need for physical data transfers while still maintaining a strong security boundary.

-This type of airgapped environment is often used when full isolation isn’t required, but tight control over external communication is still necessary.
+This type of airgapped environment is used when full isolation isn’t required, but tight control over external communication is still necessary.

 ### Fully-disconnected airgap (manual data transfer)